bcgov/ocp-sso/openshift/README.md

+# SSO OpenShift Templates
+All SSO components are created from oc templates modified from RedHat resources.

-# How the templates were created?
+## How the templates were created?
 The templates where created using `sso74-x509-postgresql-persistent` as reference.

 1. Obtain template